Old Jail (Gordo, Alabama)

-The Old Jail, also known as the Gordo Jail and Mayor's Office, is a historic former jail and office building in Gordo, Pickens County, Alabama.
+The Old Jail, also known as the Gordo Jail and Mayor's Office, is a historic former jail and office building in Gordo, Alabama.
 The two-story brick structure was completed in 1914.
 It originally contained two jail cells and a mayor's office downstairs, with a courtroom upstairs.
 It served as jail and town hall until circa 1930, when everything but the jail moved to other premises.
 It continued to serve as a jail until 1955.
 It has served various functions since that time.
 It was added to the National Register of Historic Places on December 17, 1974.

+The Gordo Tuesday Study Club undertook the project.
+Member of the club, Ella Mae Simpson, along with her fellow members, Ena Alexander, Sally Kabric and Jonny Pelliitier worked to restore the building.
+The group removed debris and dead birds from the structure and later converted it into an art gallery and museum.
+Their restoration efforts contributed to the preservation of the building.